ehis0075/zumic-store/README.md

 - update profile  (working)
 - find all the service providers in a city  (working)
 - place order (working)

-- find customer by date (not working)
+- find customer by date (working)

+- add order to cart (not working)
+- view all orders (not done yet)
 - verify customer
 - pay with paystack

+what a staff can do on the platform
+- registration
+- login
+- list all customers on the platform

+- update profile
+- list all service providers on the platform

 to do
 - service provider can be in diff cities
-- find all service providers in a city, you are passing a string
 - add a type of food created by service provider
 - add a order status
 - create a cart class, add order to cart